-- 1. Demonstrate verbally and in writing appropriate and respectful terminology for lesbian, gay, bisexual, transgender, queer, intersex, and asexual clients (LGBTQIA+). - 2.
-Summarize practices to provide prenatal, intrapartum, and postpartum care to all family structures within the LGBTQIA+ population. - 3.
-Demonstrate how to serve gay individuals, couples, and surrogates in clinics and out-of-hospital settings. - 4.
-Plan to analyze, critique, and revise forms and electronic form systems to include the LGBTQIA+ population. - 5.
-Discuss basic techniques for intracervical insemination (ICI) and intrauterine insemination (IUI) and how to obtain or purchase sperm (live and frozen donor sperm). - 6.
-Demonstrate skills and knowledge to work with transgender clients in clinically and culturally safe ways, including care considerations for conception, prenatal and intrapartum care, and lactation support. - 7.
-Summarize in writing the impact of intersecting cultural identities on the individual. - 8.
-Demonstrate listening, centering, and responding to the LGBTQIA+ client's lived experience and care needs through case studies and role-play. - 9.
-Self-evaluate through written reflection internal biases that may pose a risk to clients. - 10.
-Develop plans to recognize and address microaggressions towards LGBTQIA+ clients.
+- 1. Demonstrate appropriate and respectful terminology for lesbian, gay, bisexual, transgender, queer, intersex, and asexual clients (LGBTQIA+). - 2.
+Summarize practices to provide prenatal, intrapartum, and postpartum care to all family structures within the LGBTQIA+ communities. - 3.
+Analyze, critique, and revise forms and electronic form systems to include the LGBTQIA+ population. - 4.
+Discuss basic techniques for intracervical insemination (ICI) and intrauterine insemination (IUI), how to obtain or purchase sperm (live and frozen donor sperm), and assess practice readiness for conception care - 5.
+Demonstrate skills and knowledge to work with transgender clients in clinically and culturally safe ways, including care considerations for conception, prenatal and intrapartum care, and lactation support. - 6.
+Summarize the impact of intersecting cultural identities on the LGBTQIA+ individual. - 7.
+Demonstrate listening, centering, and responding to LGBTQIA+ clients' lived experiences and care needs through case studies and role-play. - 8.
+Develop strategies to recognize and address internal biases and microaggressions towards LGBTQIA+ clients